igor-alexandrov/paperclip-aws/README.md

 # Paperclip storage module to use Amazon S3 with official 'aws-sdk' gem #

-'paperclip-aws' is a full featured storage module that supports all S3 locations (American, European and Japanese) without any additional hacking.
+**paperclip-aws** is a full featured storage module that supports all S3 locations (American, European and Japanese) without any additional hacking.

 ## Features ##